aparo/pyes/docs/guide/reference/groovy-api/index_.rst

 Index_
 ======

-The index API is very similar to the :ref:`Java index API <es-guide-reference-groovy-java-api-index_>`.
+The index API is very similar to the :ref:`Java index API <es-guide-reference-java-api-index_>`.
 The Groovy extension to it is the ability to provide the indexed source using a closure.
 For example:

 .. code-block:: js